Strawberry Salsa with Pie Crust Chips

 Pie is something I can snack on, no problem.

-This salsa literally takes no time at all to prepare.
+This Strawberry Salsa literally takes no time at all to prepare.
 And it’ll feed a good amount of people, so it’s great for, say, a Cinco de Mayo party or a summer cook out.

 I made the chips using a refrigerated pie crust, but you can also make using my all butter pie crust recipe.
 The process is similar to making pie crust dippers but instead of cutting out circles I used a pizza cutter to cut rows, then rectangles, then triangles.
 You can do either method.